dbohdan/structured-text-tools/README.md

 - [xmljson](https://github.com/engali94/XMLJson) **—** Convert multiple and large XML files to JSON.
 Written in Swift.
 - [yaml-diff-patch](https://github.com/grantila/yaml-diff-patch) **—** Patch YAML with [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902) JSON Patches.
 Generate a JSON Patch from two JSON documents or a YAML and a JSON document.
 Preserves style.
 Can be used as a TypeScript library.
 - [yamlpath](https://github.com/wwkimball/yamlpath) **—** Query, modify, diff, merge, and validate YAML and JSON with [YAML Paths](https://github.com/wwkimball/yamlpath/wiki/Segments-of-a-YAML-Path).
 Also a Python library.

+## Markdown

+- [mdq](https://github.com/yshavit/mdq) **—** Select elements from Markdown documents using a syntax inspired by Markdown and jq.
+Match content with regular expressions.
+Output Markdown or JSON.

 ## TOML